 My dream is that we’ll be able to reach out more to the Small and Medium Enterprises (SMEs) in Zimbabwe, and also to more farmers.
 These two segments will have a great impact on our nations in Southern Africa, and not just an economic impact but a multiple-bottom-line impact.

-Right now in Swaziland, for example, we are training more farmers than anyone else.
-Currently, 121 farmers in Swaziland have completed the Partners Worldwide business training curriculum for micro-entrepreneurs.
+Right now in Eswatini, for example, we are training more farmers than anyone else.
+Currently, 121 farmers in Eswatini have completed the Partners Worldwide business training curriculum for micro-entrepreneurs.
 It will be nice to see that expand to other countries in the region.

 In Zimbabwe, 277 people have graduated from business training (40 are SMEs, the other 237 are micro businesses), My dream is to expand the use of Partner Worldwide’s curriculum to serve more SMEs and agribusinesses.